coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server.md

 * Don't allow root to SSH (the appropriate users should SSH in, then `su` or `sudo`)
 * Use `sudo` for users so commands are logged
 * Log unauthorized login attempts (and consider software to block/ban users who try to access your server too many times, like fail2ban)
-* Lock down SSH to only the ip range your require (if you feel like it)
+* Lock down SSH to only the ip range you require (if you feel like it)
 {% endhint %}

 Create a new SSH key pair on your local machine.
 Run this on your local machine.
 You will be asked to type a file name in which to save the key.
 This will be your **keyname**.